FirstPersonKSP/reviva/README.md

   even Zip files in GitHub issues and must be installed in their suggestion locations for Reviva to work correctly (directory names under GameData are very important).

-## Changes

-### 1.0.0 Release - Major Updates by JonnyOThan

-[JonnyOThan][kspf:JonnyOThan] is awesome!
-He's now a co-contributor for Reviva on GitHub, so he has full power and authority to do anything with the mod.

-This release is mostly due to his hard work to really make this mod shine.

-- Giant refactoring of patches to make it easier to add support for mods and parts
-- Fixed bugs regarding RPM variable persistence and action group memos being lost
-- Fixed bugs that prevented ProbeControlRoom from working properly with Reviva
-- Added Apex and Kermantech options for mk3 cockpit
-- Fixed some configuration bugs

-### 0.8.1 Release - Bug fixing (2nd Jan 2023)

-Fixes:

-- Added support for AirplanePlus Mk1/0 Caged Inline (same as Mk1 Caged Inline).
-  - Note that the part does not fit exactly and has the wrong interior window structure, but is better than nothing.

-### 0.8.0 Release - Bug fixing (16th Dec 2022)

-Fixes:

-- [Fix GitHub Issue 9][url:GitHubIssue9]: Thanks to [JonnyOThan][kspf:JonnyOThan]:
-  - Clone the partInfo so that changes to the internal config don't affect all instances of the same part.
-- Extra fix from [Fix GitHub Issue 9][url:GitHubIssue9], again thanks to [JonnyOThan][kspf:JonnyOThan]:
-  - Fix an issue with internals that don't have crew capacity, exposed by FreeIva.

-### 0.7.7 Release - BDB 1.11 Support (22nd Oct 2022)

-Adds:

-- Slightly improved support for BDB 1.11 Release.
-  - Hermes/Mercury: Added Placeholder (empty) and BDBAlternate (super minimal, non-functional)
-  - Vinci/Gemini: Added Placeholder (empty) and BDBAlternate (old FASA, non-functional)
-  - Kane/Apollo: Added Placeholder (empty) and BDBRPM (functional RPM variant of non-functional BDB)
-  - Sina/LEM: Added Placeholder (empty) and BDB2 (new BDB non-functional IVA), the older BDB remains unchanged for compatibility.

-NOTES:
-- Previous Reviva 0.7.6, 0.7.5, 0.7.4 will still work fine with BDB 1.11 - though the new
-  non-functional LEM IVA will not be selectable.
-- Currently no LEM variants have IVA switching: ie. no engine cover, Taxi, Lab, Shelter.
-You get the BDB default only.
-- Similarly any Mercury, Gemini or Apollo variants (eg. Big Gemini or Apollo 5-Crew) do not have IVA switching, BDB default only.

-### 0.7.6 Release - Moar IVA and BDB (24th Sep 2022)

-Adds:

-- Support for:
-  - [Starilex Intra-Vehicular Solutions][url:SIVSIVA] - an excellent retro Mk1
-    pod.
-Available for Stock Mk1 and BDB Hermes / Mercury CM.
-Uses RPM.
-  - [Max-Ksp MAS IVA Pack][url:MaxKspIVA] - excellent retro Mk1-3 and MEM pods.
-Available for Stock Mk1-3, Making History MEM, BDB Kane / Apollo,  Sina / LEM.
-Uses MAS.
-  - [SABS\_IVA: MAS-enabled IVA][url:SABSIVA] - partial support (it provides a full set of Stock and Making History pods using MAS) for Mk1, Mk2, Mk1-3, MEM and BDB equivalents.
-Uses MAS.
-These are work-in-progress, I may add configs for everything else later.
-  - [Snakeru's Mk2 Pod IVA][url:SnakeruIVA] - excelent retro style Mk2.
-Available for Stock and BDB
-    Vinci / Gemini.
-Note that this is a ZIP file in a GitHub issue and is Beta, but to me is the best retro MAS style IVA for the Mk2.

-### 0.7.5 Release - Airplane Plus (28th Apr 2022)

-Adds:

-- Support for Airplane Plus:
-  - Warbirds (Bell Heli, Citation, Old Fighter Inline, X1 Supersonic, B29 Bomber)
-    - [Warbird Cockpits][url:WarbirdCockpits]
-  - Airplane Plus IVA Pack (Bell Heli, Bombardier Jet, Cessna, F-18 Fighter, Huey Heli)
-    - [Airplane Plus IVA Pack][url:APIP]
-    - Airplane Plus F-16
-    - [ASET/RPM for Falcon cockpit][url:APF16]
-    - Needs to be installed in GameData/AirplanePlusFalcon.

-### 0.7.4 Release - BDB experimental (28th Apr 2022)

-Adds:

-- Added "Experimental" support for MOARdvPlus BDB Kane (Apollo) CM:
-  - [MOARdV's Avionics System (MAS)][url:AvionicsSystems]
-  - Only covers the standard 3 crew Kane/Apollo CM.
-  - Original MOARdVPlus FASA variants still present and unmodified, they're hidden, don't use them as they won't work as well.
-  - Reviva MM config changed to support BDB 1.10.x naming
-  - Specialized action group switches work (eg. EVA Light)
-  - Glass variant also seems to work.
-  - Interior model does not match exterior so "Interior Overlay" will not look great.
-  - Will improve when BDB updates the interior.
-  - Also even more "Experimental", all Mk1-3 IVA interiors also available and seem to be functional, but definitely look even more silly with "Interior Overlay".
-Will not ever fix this.

-Fixes:

-- Fix MASFlightComputer support to correctly update config data.
-  - This was required to get the MOARdVPlus special action groups to work.
-  - Probably helps make other IVA a little more accurate.
-- Updated README.md with more IVAs, and links to completed mods.

-### 0.7.3 Release - Bug fixes (12th Apr 2022)

-Fixes:

-- Support QuickIVA when loading strait to IVA ([GitHub Issue #6][url:GitHubIssue6])
-- Handle any configuration errors by remaining on same IVA ([GitHub Issue #5][url:GitHubIssue5])

-### 0.7.2 Release - Bug fixes (11th Mar 2022)

-Fixes:

-- Undocking two of same craft causing crash ([GitHub Issue #3][url:GitHubIssue3])
-- Correctly switch IVA for in-flight craft where multiple similar craft present ([GitHub Issue #4][url:GitHubIssue4])

-### 0.7.1 Release - Stock and Missing History (28th Feb 2022)

-- Support Missing History KV-1, KV-2, KV-3, MK2 command pod and M.E.M. lander.
-- Configurations for Stock, ASET IVA for Making History Pods, and MAS alternatives for Mk2 and M.E.M (the KV pods are meant to be low to medium tech only).

-### 0.7.0 Pre-Release (3rd Feb 2022)

-- Support for RasterPropMonitor (RPM) and/or Avionics System (MAS) IVA.
-- Covers stock command pods, cockpits, landers and cuppola only.
-- Configurations for Stock, RPM, MAS, ASET, DE_IVAExtension, Warbird Cokcpits and Ultimate Shuttle IVA variants.

 ## For Players